iosphere/elm-i18n/README.md

 When repeating this process for multiple languages the compuler re-uses the cache and only the translation specific modules are cleared from the cache.

+## Features:

+* Switch languages:
+    * Switch the language of your elm app before building
+    * Easily build multiple localized version of your app
+*   `CSV <-> ELM <-> PO`
+    * Generate **CSV** and **PO** files from your localization module's elm code
+    * Generate your localization module's elm code from CSV and PO files

-Suggested project file structure (*note that the language identifier is excluded from the Translation module names*):
+## Suggested project file structure

+Note that the language identifier is only included in the directory name and excluded from the Translation module names:

 ```
 project